Pufferfish

 Curriculum & Daily Activities

-During their Daily Circle Time, they discuss the calendar, introducing t he days of the week.
+During their Daily Circle Time, they discuss the calendar, introducing the days of the week.
 Their teacher reads them stories which they discuss afterwards to build reading comprehension.
 They sing songs and do finger plays.
 They count numbers and review the alphabet.
 They also gain valuable oral. skills by having an individual sharing time each week.

 The Pufferfish do daily art activities.
 This includes both crafts and free art based on their thematic unit.
 Art gives them a creative outlet and helps to perfect their fine motor skills.
 They also have music and movement activities every day.